 The gradual increase in student numbers demanded a larger campus.
 In 1963, the Frank Wheeler estate, then owned by William Stokely, was purchased.
 The mansion became the William Stokely Jr. Music Hall.
 The former estate of Carl Fisher separated the north and south campuses.
 Until 1967 it served as a private preparatory school for boys, when it was purchased, giving the college 114 adjoining acres.
 Over time, residence halls and classroom buildings were added to the campus, and features such as the Blessed Mother Mary Shrine and Rosary Walk (2016).
-Renovations to existing buildings have been ongoing and include the Physical Education Center (2007), St. and the Francis Hall garage, which became the Marian College Cycling Center (2007).
-Additional building include the new residence halls, University Hall (2008) and Drew Hall (2012), the Campus Operations Building (2008), the multi-purpose field (2008-2009), the Evans Center for Health Sciences (2013), the student center, Alumni Hall (2014), the Norman Center for Business (2017), the Dinning Commons (2018), and Huntington Hall (2019).
+Renovations to existing buildings have been ongoing and include the Marian College Cycling Center (2007) and the Arena/Convocation Center (2019).
+Additional buildings include the new residence halls, University Hall (2008), Drew Hall (2012), and Caito-Wagner Hall (2021), the multi-purpose athletics field (2008-2009), the Evans Center for Health Sciences (2013), the student center, Alumni Hall (2014), the Norman Center for Business (2017) and the Dining Commons (2018).